 The distribution of anchovy across the US-Mexico border will be a research need, particularly when the population drops to low levels.
-The summer 2021 AT survey was able to survey in Mexican waters, and hopefully such efforts will be able to continue.
+The summer 2021 AT survey was able to survey in Mexican waters, and hopefully such efforts will continue.

-Ageing consistency remains a research need that the SWFSC and CDFW are committed to working on in the future.
+Ageing consistency remains a research need, that the SWFSC and CDFW are committed to working on in the future.

 Habitat separation may be one research need, although northern and central subpopulation anchovy seem to be well separated given recent survey cruise reports (e.g. Stierhoff et al. 2019).
+This will continue to be revisited in the future.